James Rosemond: Personal life

-In 2008, the LA Times retracted and apologized for a story which had alleged that Rosemond had been involved in a criminal event.
-The story was based on documents created by a person convicted of fraud that had been falsely believed to be from an FBI file.

 Cultural influence

 Rosemond is profiled by filmmaker Don Sikorski in the documentary video series Unjust Justice: The Jimmy Rosemond Tapes released in 2016 and podcast Unjust Justice: The Jimmy Rosemond Story released in 2020 and hosted by Michael K. Williams.
-The series take an investigative look into Rosemond's life, criminal cases, and portrayal by the media.
+The series examined Rosemond's life, criminal cases, and portrayal by the media.

 Rosemond was mentioned by name (as "Henchman") by Tupac Shakur in his song "Against All Odds" on his album The Don Killuminati: The 7 Day Theory, on which Shakur raps "promise to payback Jimmy Henchman in due time."
 Tupac believed that Rosemond was involved in setting up the shooting and robbery of Shakur at the Quad Recording Studios in New York in November 1994.
 In 2012, a man named Dexter Isaac, serving a life sentence for unrelated crimes, claimed that he attacked Shakur that night and that the robbery was indeed orchestrated by Rosemond.

 American rapper Rick Ross acknowledges Rosemond as a mentor in his song "Ghostwriter" from the album Black Market: "Remember receiving words of wisdom from Jimmy Henchman I lit a blunt in his honor when he received his sentence."